2nd, 4th and 5th Sundays

 For more information about this year’s see the Saints Alive link and scroll down to the ‘What’s on’ page.

-Evening prayer is said in the Lady Chapel.
+Morning Prayer is said in the High Altar Chapel.
 Please use the Bloomfield Road entrance to the church.

 Through baptism we welcome people of all ages into the church family.